dotnet/docs/docs/core/versions/selection.md

 ## The SDK uses the latest installed version

-SDK commands include `dotnet new` and `dotnet run`. the .NET Core CLI must choose an SDK version for every `dotnet` command.
+SDK commands include `dotnet new` and `dotnet run`.
+The .NET Core CLI must choose an SDK version for every `dotnet` command.
 It uses the latest SDK installed on the machine by default, even if:

 - The project targets an earlier version of the .NET Core runtime.
 - The latest version of the .NET Core SDK is a preview version.